You will need:

 Months of entry

-- Curriculum is mapped to the Royal Pharmaceutical Society Foundation Pharmacy Framework.
+- Alignment with the Royal Pharmaceutical Society’s (RPS) Foundation Pharmacy Framework

 Information for international students

 All international qualifications are subject to a qualification equivalence check via NARIC

 If you have any specific queries, please contact: firstname.lastname@example.org